Kwadwo Tuffour manages a $10-million-dollar Amazon business from his phone.

 This model catapulted him from slinging cars at dealerships to generating $4.7 million in sales last year, all while working less than 20 hours a week.

-Let it blare from a boombox on A.C.
-Slater’s shoulder: KT isn’t the only success story here.
+But let it blare from a boombox on A.C.
+Slater’s shoulder: he’s not the only success story here.

-- Daniel pulled in over $200k in his first five months on Amazon.
+- Daniel pocketed over $200k in his first five months on Amazon.

-- Kate reported $70k in just two months.
+- Kate snagged $70k in just two months.

-- And Ty earned $30k in revenue last month alone, even while attending school full time.
+- Ty did $30k in revenue last month alone, even while attending school full time.

 Thing is, this isn’t your typical Amazon selling strategy.